gopal-sakshi/testing/src/app/random14/classes/readMe.md

-Here we have two things
+Here we have some things

 # Thing 1
 - parent & child12 component